Learn / Guides / Website analysis guide

 Method 1: feedback widgets

-To start with, set up an on-demand feedback widget on your site, like Incoming Feedback, that allows people to express their immediate love-to-hate reactions.
+To start with, set up an on-demand feedback widget on your site, like Hotjar's Feedback widget, that allows people to express their immediate love-to-hate reactions.

 Let it run in the background and collect your visitors’ opinions.
 You can then filter and review negative feedback left specifically on your drop-off pages (but hold onto the positive feedback information, too, for later).